nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 ![React unit testing](/blog/Web/react-unit-test/banner.jpeg)

-I don’t think I have to tell you the importance of unit testing your code, so i’ll dive in directly to unit testing with Jest and Enzyme.
+I don’t think I even have to inform you the importance of unit testing your code, so i’ll dive in on to unit testing with Jest and Enzyme.

 First of all what are Jest and Enzyme?
-[Jest](https://jestjs.io/) was created by Facebook and is a testing framework to test javascript and React code.
-Together with Airbnb’s [Enzyme](https://enzymejs.github.io/enzyme/index.html), which is a testing utility, makes it the perfect match to easily test your React application.
+[Jest](https://jestjs.io/) was created by Facebook and may be a testing framework to check javascript and React code. along side Airbnb’s [Enzyme](https://enzymejs.github.io/enzyme/index.html), which may be a testing utility, makes it the right match to simply test your React application.
 Snapshots to the rescue

-Let’s start off easy with testing a simple pure stateless (a.k.a. dumb) component which renders a simple link element containing a title and an url.
+Let’s begin easy with testing an easy pure stateless (a.k.a. dumb) component which renders an easy link element containing a title and an url.
 ```
 import React from 'react';
 import { string } from 'prop-types';